Repository for Germinal Choice

 The Repository for Germinal Choice (originally named the Hermann J. Muller Repository for Germinal Choice, after Nobel laureate Hermann Joseph Muller) was a sperm bank that operated in Escondido, California from 1980 to 1999.
 The repository is commonly believed to have accepted only donations from recipients of the Nobel Prize, although in fact it accepted donations from non-Nobelists, also.
 The first baby conceived from the project was a girl born on April 19, 1982.
 Founded by Robert Klark Graham, the repository was dubbed the "Nobel prize sperm bank" by media reports at the time.
-The only contributor who became known publicly was William Shockley, Nobel laureate in physics.
+The only contributor who became known publicly was William Shockley, Nobel laureate in physics and eugenicist.

 Management

 Robert Graham managed the bank until his death in February 1997 and the responsibilities were passed to Floyd Kimble, a businessman from Ohio who had shown interest in the bank.
 At the time of Graham's death, the bank claimed to have produced 217 children, none of whom from sperm donated from Graham's initial focus, Nobel Prize winners.
 When Kimble died in 1998 the combined relatives of both men decided to close down the bank.
 All sperm samples were destroyed; it remains unclear what happened to the Repository's records.